olugbenga1/storefront-api/readme.md

 6. Authenticate users account to access protected routes.
 7. List all users.
 8. Allow authenticated users place an order on a product or group of products.

+## Dependencies

+This project was bootstrapped with the following tools:

+1. Typescript
+2. Node
+3. Express
+4. PostgreSQL
+5. jsonwebtoken
+6. Bcrypt